vimalmenon/learn-k8s/example/ReplicaSet/README.md

 ### Pre Requisites
 * Make sure you have minikube installed
-* You should have Understanding on how to deploy the POD
+* You should have understanding on deploying the POD

 ---
 ### Example